When Your Inner Voice Turns Against You

 That survival identity once felt like it kept you safe.
 It gave order to your world.
 It made you feel seen and loved.

-Stepping out of it can feel destabilizing.
+Stepping out of it feels destabilizing.

 Inadvertently, your identity may have become wrapped up in being the one holding everything together.
 And you’re good at it.